deepseek-ai-chat/deepseek-chrome/README.md

 Unlike many AI tools that offer **basic chatbot functionality**, DeepSeek AI is designed to **integrate deeply** with your workflow.
 Here’s why it stands out:

-- **Context Retention** – AI remembers previous interactions for more relevant responses.
+- **Context Retention** – Remembers previous interactions for more relevant responses.
-- **Multi-Tasking** – AI can handle multiple types of queries at once.
+- **Multi-Tasking** – DeepSeek can handle multiple types of queries at once.
 - **Customizability** – Tailor AI settings to match your specific needs and work habits.
-- **Real-Time Performance** – AI provides responses in milliseconds, keeping your workflow smooth.
+- **Real-Time Performance** – Provides responses in milliseconds, keeping your workflow smooth.

 DeepSeek AI isn’t just a chatbot – **it’s a comprehensive AI-powered assistant** designed for **maximum efficiency and productivity**.